inferno986return/SurvivalManual-ebook/e-book/ConversionNotes.md

 * In Sea, changed the five As list from unordered to ordered.
 * In Man-Made Hazards, added acronym for NATO.
 * In Credits, minor gramattical changes such as adding a full-stop to the last paragraph and removing spaces between parantheses.
 * In MultiTool, added that it's also referred to as a penknife.
 Particularly in British English.
+Also made "recommendation" lowercase.
+* In MultiTool, made inappropriate hyphens as en dashes.
 * In FAQ, capitalised Samsung as it's a proper noun.
 * In Poisonous Plants, add the scientific names in italics.
+* In Translator Notes, tidied up some grammar and replaced hyphens with en dashes.